LiCybora/PuchiQuery/README.md

 Inspired by [ieb project](https://puchiguru.loveliv.es/), with filter/sorting
 for easy data query idea from [LLSIF Card Explorer](https://card.llsif.moe/).

-Most codes are hardcoded and the quality is horrible without any planning.
-Just for easy query, so please don't have too much expectation on feature request, but feel free to open issue maybe I will like and implement it at all costs.

 ## Translation
 If you think the translation is wrong or cannot find your language(s), you may